MicrosoftDocs/ai-builder/ai-builder-docs/azure-openai-model-pauto.md

 ## Prerequisites

-Copilot enable at tenant level is the prerequisite to use the text generation model in Power Automate (preview)
+Copilot enabled at the tenant level is the prerequisite to use the text generation model in Power Automate (preview).

 ## Create instructions